 The Barton College campus consists of more than 25 academic, residential, and recreational buildings and facilities located in the City of Wilson, North Carolina.
-The College enrolls approximately 1,130 undergraduate students of which approximately 400 are residential students.
-In addition, the College employs approximately 190 full-time and part-time employees.
+The College enrolls approximately 1,130 undergraduate students of which approximately 550 are residential students.
+In addition, the College employs approximately 200 full-time and part-time employees.
 At Barton College, safety is a primary consideration in the maintenance, grounds keeping, and lighting of the campus.
-If a Campus Police Officer should discover a broken window or non-functioning light, the officer informs the Physical Plant Office.
-The Campus Police work closely with the Office of Student Judicial Affairs to ensure that safety policies and procedures are uniformly executed and conveyed in a clear and consistent manner to the College students, as well as to its faculty and staff.
+If a Campus Police Officer should discover a broken window or non-functioning light, the officer informs Facilities Services.
+The Campus Police work closely with the Office of Student Engagement to ensure that safety policies and procedures are uniformly executed and conveyed in a clear and consistent manner to the College students, as well as to its faculty and staff.